wonsunahn/CS1632_BeanCounter/README.md

 unreliable.
 We need to run JUnit on top of JPF to find these types of bugs in a reliable manner (later in Task 3).

-   WARNING: Again, don't forget to revert back to LogicType.IMPL.
+   WARNING: Again, don't forget to revert back you changes.

 ### Task 2: Write BeanCounterLogicImpl and BeanImpl implementations